user7121/Restaurant-Management-System/README.md

 ## 3. Core Features and Capabilities

-The system includes the following fully planned features:
+The system includes the following core features that are currently being implemented and tested:

 * Secure User Authentication & Authorization (JWT-based)
 * Role-Based Access Control (Admin & Staff)